-Negative factors - Pressure on the ratings could arise if the company witnesses further deterioration in the asset quality, which could affect the profitability.
-The weakening of the capitalisation profile with an adjusted gearing of more than 6 times or a stretch in the liquidity could also exert pressure on the ratings.
+Negative factors - Pressure on the rating could arise if the company witnesses further deterioration in the asset quality, which could affect the profitability.
+The weakening of the capitalisation profile with a managed gearing of more than 6 times or a stretch in the liquidity could also exert pressure on the rating.